dpharris/OlcbRefresh/README.md

 OpenLCB/LCC is a set of heirarchical protocols to let nodes talk to each other.

-It consists of:
+These consist of:
  - Systems/Application Messaging
-   - These are the 'workhorse' messages on which most applications will be built, they are useful for sytems-messaging as well, and for building further systems-protocols.
+    These are the 'workhorse' messages on which most applications will be built, they are useful for sytems-messaging as well, and for building further systems-protocols.
    - PCE - Event Messages
      - These are *unaddressed* EventID messages.
      - They implement *Producer/Consumer Events* (64-bit)